NicoleMayer/ECE668-Notes/lesson6.md

 🤔Temporary store the PC, and when the instruction wants to jump back, restore it from r31.
 I think it's for function stack?

+👨‍🏫Right.
+Usually for function or subroutine calls and the instructions should come back to the saved one.

 ## Load & Store Hazards

 Detecting the data hazards in memory is much harder!